selinadeng/ethereum-lab2/README.md

 You will deploy this contract using the same steps that you used in lab 1 part 3.
 You will need to change names when appropriate.
 Revisit the Lab 1 Part 3 instructions.
 Be sure to configure Ganache by

-1) creating a new Workspace when Ganache starts up. and by
+1) creating a new Workspace when Ganache starts up and by
 2) including the truffle-config.js file (as you did in lab 1, part 3).